 Just as the sprouting of tender green leaves is considered one of the first signs of spring, the first frost of the cool season signals that fall has officially settled in and that winter isn't far behind.

 Look for frost to form when these atmospheric conditions are present:

 - clear nighttime sky conditions,

-Clear skies and calm winds allow for daytime heating to escape out into the upper atmosphere and outer space.
+Clear skies and calm winds allow for daytime heating to escape the Earth's surface.
+This heat out into the upper atmosphere and outer space.
 What's known as a temperature inversion layer forms (temperatures increase rather than decrease as one travels upward in the air), and allows cold air to settle near the ground.
 As the ground temperatures cool to below freezing, what water vapor resides in the air ices up onto exposed surfaces--thus forming frost.

 There are a number of ways to protect against frost damage, including:

-- Irrigating soil and plants before the frost.
+- Irrigate the soil and plant leaves before the frost arrives.
+This might sound strange considering water will freeze when the temperature drops, but rest assured there is a method to this madness.
 Moist soil is capable of holding up to four times more heat than dry soil.
 Likewise, if fruit trees have begun their yield, spraying the outside skin with water can actually help keep internal temperatures above freezing by allow the outside to freeze and create an insulating barrier.

-Curious to know when to expect your first frost?
-This date varies by location.
-To find the average first fall (and last spring) frost dates for your area, use this (free) National Climatic Data Center frost and freeze data product.
-(Choose your state, then locate the city nearest you.)
+When can you expect the first frost to occur?
+To find the average date of the first fall (and last spring) frost for your area, use this frost and freeze data product, courtesy of the National Climatic Data Center.
+(To use, choose your state, then locate the city nearest you.)